 - Tap on 'Navigate' on the bottom navigation bar

-- Tap 'Add Contact' to add safety contacts by manually entering them in or choosing to 'Add from Contacts' (this will prompt a request for AllTrails to access your contacts)
+- Tap 'Add Contact' to add safety contacts by manually entering them in or choosing to 'Add from Contacts' (this will require granting the AllTrails app permission to access your contacts)

-- Craft your welcome message to your contacts and tap 'Send' in the top right corner when you're finished
+- Tap 'Send' in the top right corner when you're finished

-- Begin recording your activity by tapping the green 'Start' button of the screen
+- Begin recording your activity by tapping the green 'Start' button on the screen

 Once you clear or save your activity, your safety contacts will be messaged and will no longer be able to see your real-time location.
 Location tracking only works when you’ve turned on Lifeline and are actively recording your activity using the AllTrails app.